chris-moreton/plutus-pioneer-program/docs/pioneer/week5.rst

 So we'll look at an example of a minting policy next and will see that it is very similar to a validation script, but not identical.

-Before we write out first minting policy, let's briefly recall how validation works.
+Before we write our first minting policy, let's briefly recall how validation works.

 When we don't have a public key address, but a script address, and a UTxO that sits at that address, then for any transaction that tries to consume that UTxO, a validation script is run.